TrellixVulnTeam/RedPlag_IZD3/README.md

 	- Implemented an algorithm similar to k-gram and winnowing.
 	- k-gramming equivalent : Words are selected completely to get the number of characters closest to k as possible.
 	Next word is __always__ chosen in next iteration so that algorithm does not get stuck.
-	- Winnowing : Vectors closest to centroid are chosen using cosine similarity.
+	- Winnowing : Vectors closest to centroid of current window are chosen using cosine similarity.
 If tie, vector to the right is chosen.
 	- Similarity Metric :
 		+ The fingerprints won't be of similar sizes in most cases.
 		+ And vectors in n dimensional spaces are not easily countable on a computer.